hudwave/lets-make-lasagne/chapter-04-signals/chapter-04-signals.md

  #### Collisions

-If you have a collision area that needs to track when an object enters and exits add signals!
+If you have a collision area that needs to track when an object enters and exits, add signals!
 This can be used to create a generic trigger area (this is coming on the roadmap as a new asset type but you can do it now!)

  ```gml
 objectEntered = new Signal();